serverless/serverless/CODE_OF_CONDUCT.md

   advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
+- Making angry declarations about moving off the solution and/or spamming another solution
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a